A day in Mysore city

 Related post: Mysore Palace: The Royal abode of the Wodeyars

 2. St. Philomena Church

 The St. Philomena Church stands as one of the tallest landmarks of Mysore.
 Built between the years 1931 and 1941 the church was designed in Neo-Gothic style, drawing inspiration from the Cologne cathedral of Germany and St. Patrick’s church of New York.
-The cathedral has spectacular stained glass windows illustrating various stories from Bible and do not miss to visit the underground chapel which houses the relics of St. Philomena.
+The cathedral has a spectacularly stained glass window illustrating various stories from Bible and do not miss to visit the underground chapel which houses the relics of St. Philomena.

-Situated atop the Chamundi hills, the Chamundeshwari temple was built over 1000 years ago and is famous for significance of the deity to the Wodeyars during the event of Dussehra celebration.
+Situated atop the Chamundi hills, the Chamundeshwari temple was built over 1000 years ago and is famous for the significance of the deity to the Wodeyars during the event of Dussehra celebration.
 The golden Gopura (entrance tower) of this ancient temple and the huge statue of Mahishasura have attracted thousands of visitors for years.
-Also the temple is revered as an important pilgrim centres to all the devotees of Goddess Chamundi visiting this place.
+Also, the temple is revered as an important pilgrim center to all the devotees of Goddess Chamundi visiting this place.